What is a doula?

 Postpartum doulas focus on what happens after a new baby enters your family, in the first few weeks and months postpartum.
 This time of bonding and adjustment can have long-lasting impacts on the wellbeing of the entire family.
 A postpartum doula helps ease this transition, supporting your physical and emotional recovery from birth, and providing information and hands-on assistance to remove the pressures of daily life and promote family bonding.
 Above all, your postpartum doula nurtures, listens, and supports you in finding and carrying out your personal goals for parenting and family life.

-I came to Missoula for my first job out of school, excited to move back west and live among mountains again.
+Missoula was where I landed for my first job out of school, excited to move back west and live among mountains again.
 And I’ve been lucky to choose this place as home more than once – my partner and I returned here after a five-year stint working and traveling overseas, expecting our first baby.
-Missoula was the warm and welcoming community we remembered.
-But the experience of being newly born as parents, while at the same time having just changed everything about our lives and being far from our own families, was big, visceral, transformative.